dankovacek/camels_compression_challenge/README.md

 3. Source code for the [Neuralhydrology](https://github.com/neuralhydrology) [7] is a Deep Learning neural network Python library uses several external libraries (i.e. PyTorch), and employs a neural network with O(105) weights (30, 20, 64 neurons per layer in embedding network hidden layers for static and dynamic inputs.
 (Need to verify!)
 Input data includes meteorological forcings & static basin attributes.

-Model performance is not commonly expressed in total description length (TDL), but it could be very useful as a standard metric.
-“A model that compresses well generalizes well” [4].

-The Camels Compression Challenge is motivated by the work of Marcus Hutter in Artificial Intelligence [9], and the efforts led by Steven Weijs to translate the compression problem to hydrological time series data [2, 3].
+The Camels Compression Challenge is motivated by the work of Marcus Hutter in Artificial Intelligence [9], and the efforts led by Steven Weijs to translate the compression problem to hydrological time series data and hydrological modelling [2, 3].

+TDL refers to the smallest computer program that can produce a specific output sequence.
+In the context of hydrological time series data, the TDL refers to the shortest program that can produce an observed time series, plus a time series of residuals needed to recreate the original time series to its full precision (lossless compression).
+The length of the program is related to the model complexity, and the entropy of the residuals represents the amount of information uncaptured by the model.
+A perfect model would leave no uncertainty in the residuals series (i.e. a sequence of all zeros), and an ideal model under incomplete information would yield a residual series with no structure remaining (maximum entropy distribution of residuals).

+Hutter argues in [9] that there are an infinite number of programs that can produce a given output sequence, but the shortest program may not be computable.
+Model performance is not commonly expressed in total description length (TDL), but it could be very useful as a standard metric, since “a model that compresses well generalizes well” [4].

 ## Goals